-Israel is fully entitled to try to stop an upcoming flotilla bound for the Gaza Strip in an attempt to break Israel's naval blockade of the Hamas-ruled enclave, Prime Minister Benjamin Netanyahu said Thursday.
+Israel has every right to stop the flotilla bound for the Gaza Strip in an attempt to break Israel's naval blockade of the Hamas-ruled enclave, Prime Minister Benjamin Netanyahu said yesterday.

-"Israel has the full right to operate against efforts to smuggle missiles, rockets and other weapons to Hamas's terror enclave.
-Hamas is a ruthless enemy, who maliciously harms our cities and children," he said at a graduating ceremony for Israel Air Force pilots.
+"Israel has full right to act against efforts to smuggle missiles, rockets and other weapons to Hamas' terror enclave.
+Hamas is a ruthless enemy, who maliciously harms our children and holds Gilad Shalit captive, contrary to every international treaty," he said at a graduating ceremony for Israel Air Force pilots.

-The flotilla is expected to sail for the Gaza Strip in the coming days, after its departure was reportedly delayed due to damage to some of the vessels, which the organizers of the armada have blamed on Israeli sabotage.
+The flotilla is expected to sail for the Gaza Strip any day now, after its departure was delayed following sabotage of two vessels, which the organizers have blamed on Israel.

 Netanyahu thanked the leaders of the United States, the European Union, the UN secretary general and especially Greek Prime Minister George Papandreou, for openly speaking against the Gaza-bound flotilla.